hroman-codes/rockPaperScissors/readme.md

 ## Future Customizations:

 #### `Timer Option`
-- [] After each ⏯ show countdown ⏲ with animation and 🔉
+- [] After each play show countdown ⏲ with animation and 🔉
-- [] Prevents 🎮 from ⏯ until the 🚀 📰 ✂️, ⏲ is complete
+- [] Prevents 🎮 from playing until the 🚀 📰 ✂️, ⏲ is complete
-- [] In the ⏲ show an animation and 🔉 that says 🚀 📰 ✂️ 🚦
+- [] In the ⏲ show an animation and 🔉 that says 🚀 📰 ✂️ GO!
-- [] Then 🚦 the 🎮 to ⏯ again
+- [] Then 🚦 the 🎮 to play again

 #### `Best of out x series option`
 - [] Allow the 🎮 to choose which series they would like to compete in i.e. `best of 2 out of 3`